zulip/zulip/templates/zerver/help/saml-authentication.md

 # SAML authentication

-Zulip supports using SAML authentication for Single Sign On, both when self-hosting or on the Zulip Cloud Plus plan.
+Zulip supports using SAML authentication for single sign-on, both when self-hosting or on the Zulip Cloud Plus plan.

 This page documents details on how to setup SAML authentication with